-- European-wide competition in generation and trading through market based scheduling of generation and transmission has led to significant gains in efficiency for the sector, as a whole and cheaper electricity prices for the consumers. - The market provides important price and investment signals for building new generators and new infrastructure at the optimal time and at the optimal place. - Market prices eliminate the economic losses associated with the old regulatory framework with costcoverage. - The power markets are efficient in ensuring integration of variable power production from renewables by submitting the right dynamic price signals to the generators.
+- European-wide competition in generation and trading through market based scheduling of generation and transmission has led to significant gains in efficiency for the sector, as a whole and cheaper electricity prices for the consumers. - The market provides important price and investment signals for building new generators and new infrastructure at the optimal time and at the optimal place. - Market prices eliminate the economic losses associated with the old regulatory framework with cost-coverage.

-It would be possible to introduce market principles for scheduling of China's generators and transmission system along the same lines as in Europe.
+It would be possible to introduce market principles for scheduling of China's generators and transmision system along the same lines as in Europe.
 The establishment of a day-ahead market covering the whole of China, including the main transmission lines between the provinces, is a possibility.
 Price zones should be established where the borders or zones should be defined according to existing bottlenecks in the transmission system.
 Price differences between the zones are key for identifying bottlenecks and providing incentives for construction of transmission grid infrastructure.

-The report also demonstrates, with examples and real figures from Europe, that the society losses welfare by building insufficient transmission system that allows the power to flow freely between regions and countries.
+The report also demonstrates, with examples and real figures from Europe, that the society losses wellfare by building insufficient transmission system that allows the power to flow freely between regions and countries.